robfairh/arfc.github.io/manual/guides/pullrequests.md

         close this issue when the PR is merged.
   - [ ] Make a review, leaving kind comments and suggesting changes where needed (to resolve the above).
+  - [ ] Has the author resolved all of the comments and suggestions in your review?
 - [ ] When you approve of the PR, merge and close it.
 - [ ] Thank the author for their contribution.
 ```